webix-hub/docs/data/desktop/pivot.md

 Localization
 --------------------

-By defaut all names and titles in Pivot are defined in English, but you can set any other language by specifying a custom locale for the page.
+By defaut, all names and titles in Pivot are defined in English, but you can set any other language by specifying a custom locale for the page.

 ~~~js
 webix.i18n.pivot = {